 Effective Logo Design

 Even though a logo is a small part of your overall brand, it is still an important part.
 It becomes part of your identity and is one of the most recognizable aspects of your business.
-So what makes a logo GREAT?
+So what makes an effective logo design?

 Every logo needs to have a purpose.

 Your logo is the mark used to visually represent your business or product.
 It isn’t meant to explain all that your business is or does, but rather its purpose is to help customers identify you.
 As Paul Rand, one of the world’s greatest designers, says: